jpratt9/john-pratt.com/src/frontend/content/posts/how-to-choose-cloud-provider/index.md

 Choosing a cloud provider before you've mapped out your own needs is a recipe for disaster.
 It's like buying a car without knowing if you need to haul lumber or just get to the grocery store.
 What works perfectly for another company could be a terrible fit for you, so this internal gut-check is the most important step you'll take.

 The biggest mistake I see teams make is jumping straight into comparing the feature lists of [AWS](https://aws.amazon.com/), [Azure](https://azure.microsoft.com/), and [GCP](https://cloud.google.com/).
 Don't do it.
 Start by building a detailed requirements document.
-Think of this as your North Star-it'll keep you focused on what truly matters for your business, not just what the marketing brochures are pushing.
+Think of this as your North Star - it'll keep you focused on what truly matters for your business, not just what the marketing brochures are pushing.

 ### Assess Your Current and Future Workloads